Prising apart geodesics by length in hyperbolic 3-manifolds

 Let $S$ be the torus with a single hole with fundamental group $\pi_1(S) = \langle a, b\rangle$.
 Horowitz \cite{horowitz} noted that the two elements $w = aba^2 b^{-1}$ and $w' = a^2 bab^{-1}$ generate non-conjugate maximal infinite cyclic subgroups and hence represent non-equal curves, have equal characters $\chi[w] = \chi[w']$, and both have two self-intersection points.

-Beyond self-intersection numbers, there are remarkably few topological characterisations of pairs (or $n$-tuples) of curves which have the same character; that is, there are remarkably few conditions $P$ for which the statement
+Beyond self-intersection numbers, there are remarkably few topological characterisations of pairs (or $n$-tuples) of curves which have the same character; that is, there are remarkably few conditions $P$ for which the following statement holds true: